-Except as described below with respect to fiscal years 2005, 2006 and 2011, the State has never failed to comply in all material respects with any previous undertakings to provide annual reports or notices of significant or material events in accordance with the Rule.
-First, the State did not include audited financial statements for fiscal year 2005 in its Annual Report for fiscal year 2005 or the Annual Report for the State's Turnpike System Revenue Bonds for fiscal year 2005.
-The Turnpike System filed audited financial statements for fiscal year 2005 in March, 2006, and the State's audited financial statements for fiscal year 2005 in March, 2006, and the State's audited financial statements for fiscal year 2005.
-Next, the State had undertaken pursuant to the Rule to provide its draft financial statements or audited financial statements for fiscal year 2007, the State filed a notice of its failure to file such statements by the required date.
-The State's audited financial statements for fiscal year 2006 were filed on April 20, 2007.
-Finally, the State had undertaken pursuant to the Rule to provide its for fiscal year 2010 to the MSRB by March 27, 2011, and on March 28, 2011 the State filed its audited financial statements and a notice of its failure to file such statements by the required date.
+Except as described below, the State has not failed to comply in all material respects with any previous undertakings to provide annual reports or notices of significant or material events in accordance with the Rule within the last five years.
+The State had undertaken pursuant to the Rule to provide its financial statements for fiscal year 2010 to the MSRB by March 27, 2011, and on March 28, 2011, the State filed its audited financial statements and a notice of its failure to file such statements by the required date.
 See Financial Statements in the Information Statement included as Part II of this Official Statement.